raulh82vlc/raulh82vlc.github.io/about.md

 # Work experience

 ## Currently
-- **Senior Software Engineer - Android** at **Twitter** in *London timezone (UK) from July 2018*
+**Senior Software Engineer - Android** at **Twitter** in *London timezone (UK) from July 2018*
   - Currently collaborating for the Consumer Search Clients (CSC) team.
 Dec'19 - Nowadays.
   - Previously collaborated for the Live Events / Events Clients (EC) team.
 Apr'18 - Sep'18 & May'19 - Dec'19.
   - Previously collaborated for the Periscope / Go Live Together (Hydra) team.
 Oct'18 - Apr'19
   -	Roles:
     - Project Tech Lead (PTL).
 	  - Mentor of new members in the team.
-	 - Tech debt optimisations (PTL / Sphepherd).
+	  - Tech debt optimisations (PTL / Shepherd).
 	  - Engineer on call to fix issues (maintainer).
 	  - Speaker for Internal tech events / talks.
 	  - Kotlin community active member.

 ## Formerly
 - **Senior Software Engineer - Android** (contract) at **Twitter** in *London (UK)* for Live Events team. - from *April the 30th 2018*